Christian Neo-Aramaic dialect of Senaya: Research

-1995 a research project under the leadership of Estiphan Panoussi in cooperation with Wolfhart Heinrichs granted by the Swedish Council for Research in the Humanities and Social Sciences analyzed the Senaya Dialect (Titel: The Christian Senaya Dialect on Neo-Aramaic Texts, Grammar and Dictionary).
+1995 a research project under the leadership of Estiphan Panoussi in cooperation with Wolfhart Heinrichs granted by the Swedish Council for Research in the Humanities and Social Sciences analyzed the Senaya Dialect (Title: The Christian Senaya Dialect on Neo-Aramaic Texts, Grammar and Dictionary).
 The project produced three volumes: Senaya, A Christian Neo-Aramaic Dialect (Originally in Persian Kurdistan) (400 pages).
 Senaya Grammar (300 pages).
 A Dictionary of the Neo-Aramaic Senaya Dialect (800 pages).

 Senaya culture

 The first recorded music with Senaya lyrics was released by Paul Caldani in 2002, titled Melodies of a Distant Land.